-On-page search engine optimization is well-known as the base of any project with SEO.
-No matter how well you’re performing your Off-page search engine optimization for your website, if your website’s On-page SEO isn’t properly done you won’t get the desired result.
-Besides Google has begun to close all of the doors of building links and providing more value to the design and content.
-As both design and content are aspects of on-page search engine optimization you have to provide more value to all elements which are directly related to your blog or website.
+On-page search engine optimization is well-known as the basis of any project with SEO.
+No matter how well you’re performing your off-page search engine optimization for your website, if your website’s On-page SEO isn’t properly done, you won’t get the desired result.
+Besides, Google has begun to close all of the doors to building links and providing more value to the design and content.
+As both design and content are aspects of on-page search engine optimization, you have to provide more value to all elements which are directly related to your blog or website.

 Note that On-Page SEO does not include all the links that redirect visitors to other websites and social media platforms.
 It also does not include all the marketing activities that the site owner conducts outside the website.

 Some of the most prominent On-page SEO techniques include: